-- Muffins – Muffins are great for meal prep.
+Muffins are great for meal prep.
 They freeze beautifully and can be popped into the microwave for a 30 second breakfast.
-They also will last most the week on the counter if stored properly.
+They also will last most the week on the counter or fridge if stored properly.
 You can grab a boost of nutrition with these sweet potato muffins.

 Vegan Lunch Ideas

 The simplest vegan lunches to prep are things you can make big batches of and mix and match to makes salads and bowls.
 I always make one versatile salad dressing to have on hand throughout the week.
 My current favorite is this vegan honey mustard.